jlouiss/learn-python-the-hard-way/README.md

 ### Exercise 42: Is-A, Has-A, Objects, and Classes

 `super(type[, object-or-type])`
 In a class hierarchy with single inheritance, `super` can be user to refer to the parent class without naming them explicitly.
+Works also with multiple inheritance.
 ```python
 class Person(object):
     def __init__(self, name):